vPeteWalker/midway/flow/flowappsec/flowappsec.rst

 #.
 Specify **Web** as the value name.
 This category will be applied to the application's web tier.

 #.
-Click the :fa:`plus-circle` icon and specify **DB**.
+Click :fa:`plus-circle` and specify **DB**.
 This category will be applied to the application's MySQL database tier.

    .. figure:: images/1.png